MathieuSrour/MathOperationsApp/README.md

 # Math Operations App

-A simple command-line application that performs basic mathematical operations (addition, subtraction, multiplication, division) with user input.
+A simple command-line application that performs basic mathematical operations (addition, subtraction, multiplication, division) using numbers provided directly via command-line arguments.
 Built using Java and Gradle.

 ---

 ## Features
-- **Interactive User Input**: Enter two numbers to see the results of various mathematical operations.
+- **Command-Line Arguments**: Input two numbers and an operation directly on the command line for instant results.
 - **Dependency Management**: Uses Apache Commons Math for precision rounding.
+- **Error Handling**: Provides meaningful error messages for invalid input or unsupported operations.
 - **Automated Build and Run**: Managed entirely with Gradle.

 ---